SergeyDoronovych/vpn-client/README.md

 # vpn-client
-Client library that interacts with vpn com.github.sergeydoronovych.vpnclient.provider api.
+Client library that interacts with vpn providers api.